dgmcallister/ua-innovate/README.md

 Required:
 - Data visualization charts that answer the relevant data analytics questions
+- Use of at least one IBM service

 **Data Scientist Team**
 - Jupyter notebook with machine learning model that predicts energy efficiency